vitalab/vitalab.github.io/deep-learning/_posts/2017-04-11-sharpmask.md

   venue:   "European Conference on Computer Vision (pp. 75-91).
 Springer International Publishing."
 ---

 SharpMask was designed as a successor to [DeepMask]({{ site.baseurl }}{% link deep-learning/_posts/2017-04-10-deepmask.md %}).
 The main drawbacks from DeepMask are speed and performances.
-Both can be used as an object detection method when combined with R-CNN.
+Both can be used as an object detection method when combined with [R-CNN]({{ site.baseurl }}{% link deep-learning/_posts/2017-04-18-rcnn.md %}).
 This approach is using the popular [U-Net]({{ site.baseurl }}{% link deep-learning/_posts/2017-02-27-unet.md %}) architecture to combine low and high-level features.

 SharpMask, using a double pyramid layout, is faster and more accurate than DeepMask.
 Indeed, SharpMask has an inference time of 0.8s where DeepMask needs more than 1.3 seconds to perform the same task.
-The authors used DeepMask for the bottom-up pyramid, but they switched the finals layers, called "head" to be more efficient.
-They then add a top-down pyramid and laterals connections to make a prediction in the same way as DeepMask.
+The authors used DeepMask for the bottom-up pyramid, but they switched the final layers, called "head" to be more efficient.
+They then add a top-down pyramid and lateral connections to make a prediction in the same way as DeepMask.

 SharpMask is able to output more precise masks because of the fusion of low-level features and high-level features.
 <div align="middle">